Skip to main content

 CompressedStore (pkg/store/compressed.go)

-• Transparent to upper layers
+• Transparent to upper layers.

 EncryptedStore (pkg/store/encrypted.go)

-• Encrypts all objects with AES-256-GCM
+• Encrypts all objects with AES-256-GCM and decrypts/authenticates ciphertext on read.

-• Exception: Objects under keys/ prefix pass through unencrypted (avoids chicken-and-egg problem)
+• Exception: Objects under keys/ prefix pass through unencrypted (avoids chicken-and-egg problem).

-• Binary format: version(1) || nonce(12) || ciphertext || tag(16)
+• Binary format: version(1) || nonce(12) || ciphertext || tag(16).

-• 29 bytes overhead per object
+• 29 bytes overhead per object.

 MeteredStore (pkg/store/metered.go)